-Immediate and Late Outcomes of Bronchial and Systemic Artery Embolization for Palliative Treatment of Patients With Nonsmall-Cell Lung Cancer Having Hemoptysis!
-S, p1 X1 ]7 j( f7 t
+Immediate and Late Outcomes of Bronchial and Systemic Artery Embolization for Palliative Treatment of Patients With Nonsmall-Cell Lung Cancer Having Hemoptysis $ P/ P+ n# Y) i2 k9 RBackground: Hemoptysis in patients with advanced lung cancer can be a life threatening.9 F4 S2 r: _, f# p

 Conclusions: The BAE with gelatin sponge particles can provide good management of hemoptysis as a palliative treatment in patients with advanced NSCLC.